Developing Affordable Seed Corn for On-Farm Production and Sales

 To summarize, we learned these things during this project:

 1. Test crosses of various types of corn with the Dairyland population showed us possibilities for forming new synthetic varieties that might potentially and modestly out yield current open-pollinated varieties.
-They did not show us ways to form competitive topcross hybrid seed that would be cheap to produce on farm and useful across the region, although a Pioneer Mixed/Dairyland testcross could possibly be an effective top cross hybrid to make in North Dakota.
+They did not show us ways to form competitive topcross hybrid seed that would be cheap to produce on farm and useful across the region, although a Pioneer Mixed/Dairyland testcross could possibly be an effective top cross hybrid to make and grow in North Dakota.

 2. Some of the sister-line populations we used might be used to explore other farm-based hybrids with further research.

 3. Many test crosses and open-pollinated varieties do have higher protein than our check hybrids.
-The value of this protein for replacing expensive soymeal increases the economic value of one variety, Stan’s OP, to the point that if fed on farm it could be competitive with more expensive hybrids due to the protein value and the low seed cost.
+The value of this protein for replacing expensive soy meal increases the economic value of one variety, Stan’s OP, to the point that if fed on farm it could be competitive with more expensive hybrids due to the protein value and the low seed cost.

 4. The costs of growing open-pollinated corn for seed are fairly low.
-They are essentially the same as any other corn for overall production, with a slightly higher cost due to lower yield.
+They are essentially the same as any other corn for overall production, with a slightly higher cost per bushel due to lower yield.
 The costs for cleaning the seeds for use are modest, a few dollars per bushel for larger scale production and perhaps about $15 per bushel for small scale production.
 Work at very small scale would increase seed cleaning costs, but seed would likely still cost less than retail.

 6. Given current costs of feed, seed, and crop production, open-pollinated varieties that could yield 80% of current hybrids in our tests would be competitive with hybrids for feed costs if the open-pollinated varieties had higher protein, especially 10-11% vs. 8% or less for the hybrids.
 Currently there are no open-pollinated varieties like this of which we are aware.